iesl/rexa1-pstotext/README.md

    Try to guess the file type of an unknown file, then rename the file with an appropriate extension.
 If the file is compressed, uncompress and identify the newly expanded file.
+The input file will be overwritten if any renaming or decompression takes place.

-   Usage: idftype -file unknown-file
+   Usage: idftype -file /some/unknown/file.xxx